RunningTracks/Running-Tracks-API-Version-1/README.md

 ![Running Tracks API Version 1](https://i.imgur.com/dgYYQTf.jpg)

 # Running Tracks API Version 1 Documentation
 Running Tracks version 1 is now in BETA, accepting applications for testing.
+Both `hardware` and `controller` types available.

 # Public API Access
 As of today (11th February 2022) we are releasing public endpoints to be available to the public for usage.